Can Sweat Cause Pimples and Acne?

 The best choices depend on a person’s skin type and skin sensitivities because keratolytic ingredients can be irritating.

 My "go to" keratolytic ingredients are benzoyl peroxide, salicylic acid and glycolic acid.
 Benzoyl peroxide will also treat the acne bacteria called P. acnes that can help the Pityrosporum yeast create pimples.
 They are a great team of collaborators for sweat acne.

 I also use physical exfoliation with a slightly rough shower sponge or scrub.
-If money is no object, I also recommend a Clarisonic Brush to keep pores really free from pore clogging oil and debris.
+If money is no object, I also recommend a sonic skin cleansing system such as the Clarisonic Brush or Foreo to keep pores really free from pore clogging oil and debris.

 What does Pityrosporum folliculitis look like?